Skip to main content

 Blog›AI›ChatGPT Models Explained:…

-Unless you spent the last two years living under a rock, you've likely heard of ChatGPT and its underlying generative AI models — GPT-3.5 and GPT-4.
-But while the 2022 debut of OpenAI's flagship chatbot made waves around the globe, it was merely one act in a saga of innovation.
+Unless you spent the last few years living under a rock, you have heard of ChatGPT and its underlying generative AI models.
+But while the 2022 debut of OpenAI's chatbot made global headlines, it was merely one chapter in a rapid sequence of model releases that continues to reshape how we work.

 Model Release Context Best For API Pricing (1M tokens)